Slow Business Processing

 Advantages

-Can directly return data to the client
+Can directly return data to the client.

 Disadvantages

-Cannot handle a sudden surge of requests
+Cannot handle a sudden influx of requests.

 Implementation Steps

-Add the following configuration in config/process.php.
+Add the following configuration in config/process.php

 return [

-// ...
-Other configurations are omitted here ...
+// ... other configurations are omitted ...

 'task' => [